 To maintain a great learning environment, each cohort will have at most a 12:1 students:teacher ratio.
-We start new cohorts every three weeks which overlap our cohorts, so at any time there will be three cohorts going on at the same time in different phases of DBC.
+We start new cohorts every three weeks which overlap our cohorts, so at any time there will be three cohorts going through different phases of DBC.
 This allows for students to repeat phases for free without schedule conflicts as well as have students at all learning levels there to help one another along in their journey.